josephsl/wintenApps/readme.md

 ## Modern keyboard

 This includes emoji panel, clipboard history, touch keyboard, dictation/voice typing, hardware input suggestions, suggested actions, and modern input method editors for certain languages across Windows 10 and 11.
-When viewing emojis, for best experience, enable Unicode Consortium setting from NVDA's speech settings and set symbol level to "some" or higher.
-When pasting from clipboard history in Windows 10, press Space key instead of Enter key to paste the selected item.

 * In Windows 11, NVDA will announce suggested actions when compatible data such as phone numbers is copied to the clipboard.
 This is now part of NVDA 2024.2.